ashaker-2/Platform/Requiremets/Design/HAL/HAL_PWM.md

      * Validate the channel_id against HAL_PWM_CHANNEL_COUNT and gpio_pin.
      * Translate parameters (e.g., duty cycle percentage to raw counts if MCAL expects it).
      * Call MCAL_PWM_Init(mcal_channel_id, mcal_gpio_pin, mcal_frequency_hz, mcal_initial_duty_cycle).
      * If MCAL_PWM_Init returns an error for *any* channel, report HAL_PWM_INIT_FAILURE to SystemMonitor.
-The function should continue to attempt to initialize remaining channels but will ultimately return APP_ERROR if any initialization fails.
+The function should continue to attempt to initialize remaining channels but will ultimately return E_NOK if any initialization fails.
      * If enable_on_init is true, call MCAL_PWM_Start(mcal_channel_id).
 If this fails, report HAL_PWM_START_FAILURE.
-   * If all PWM channels are initialized successfully, return APP_OK.
+   * If all PWM channels are initialized successfully, return E_OK.
 2. **Duty Cycle Control (HAL_PWM_SetDutyCycle)**:
    * Validate channel_id and duty_cycle_percent (0-100).
    * Translate duty_cycle_percent to MCAL-specific raw duty cycle value.